ME-ICA/tedana/CONTRIBUTING.md

 * **[REF]** for refactoring existing code
 * **[STY]** for stylistic changes
 * **[TST]** for new or updated tests, and
-* **[WIP]** for changes which are not yet ready to be merged

 Pull requests should be submitted early and often!
-If your pull request is not yet ready to be merged, please also include the **[WIP]** prefix.
+If your pull request is not yet ready to be merged, please open your pull request as a draft.
+More information about doing this is [available in GitHub's documentation](link_drafts).
-This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.
+This tells the development team that your pull request is a "work in progress", and that you plan to continue working on it.
+When your pull request is ready for review, you can select this option on the PR's page, and a project maintainer will review your proposed changes.

 You can also combine the tags above, for example if you are updating both a test and the documentation: **[TST, DOC]**.
-If you're still working on the pull request that prefix would be **[WIP, TST, DOC]**.

 ## Style Guide